 Digital Programs and Marketing Initiatives

-If you’re struggling with online visibility, digital programs and marketing initiatives can help.
+If you’re looking to improve online visibility, digital programs and marketing initiatives can help.
 Here are a few ideas to try:

 - Virtual Pet Contests and Sponsor Showcases: Keep the community engaged online during the off-season with virtual photo contests sponsored by local groomers.
 In addition to your park reaching new audiences, this showcase can also be a way for pet professionals to expand their digital marketing efforts.